SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

    observation 3 for the missing time period.
 This choice should be communicated to other users of the data.

-### End an Observations contribution to an Aggregate
+### End an Observation's Contribution to an Aggregate
 {: .anchor}

 An observation's *Effective Until* date dictates when the observation will stop